Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 All they really need to do is make tweaks here and there if they wish.
 They don’t have to make major, sweeping changes, and they don’t need to involve themselves in the business 24/7.

 So what aspects of your Amazon business should you automate?

 Well, pretty much everything!
-But the first thing you need to keep in mind is that, to help you automate, you can leverage two things:
+To help you automate, keep in mind two things:

 For example, you can use bookkeeping software and inventory management tools to help you automate your finances and your inventory.
 You can also use PPC management tools to help your store rank higher.